gausec/CapeHatteras/Sea_turtle_data/README.md

 &nbsp;

-&nbsp; 3.2 Using the `geom_jitter` plot, I plotted the total number of strandings per year and let the species-specific number of strandings correspond to point size.
+&nbsp; 3.2 Using the `geom_jitter` plot, I plotted the total number of strandings per year.
+The size of a dot represents the total number of strandings in a given year.
 Color corresponds to species.
 ```{r}
  ggplot(strand.spec, aes(Species, SpeciesTotal)) +
        geom_jitter(aes(col=Year, size=StrandingYearTotal, )) +